Ex-White House lawyer defies House subpoena for Mueller docs

 The dispute with the White House over McGahn is among several requests being resisted by the administration.
 The Judiciary Committee is also negotiating with the Justice Department over obtaining a full, unredacted version of Mueller's report.
 Attorney General William Barr released a redacted version to the public last month, but Democrats want to see the full document, plus underlying documents, and have scheduled a committee vote Wednesday to hold Barr in contempt for not providing it.

-Staff members from the House Judiciary Committee were meeting with Justice Department officials Tuesday for final negotiations before the contempt vote.
-Nadler said late Monday that he hopes to make "concrete progress" toward resolving the dispute over gaining access to the report.
+Nadler dismissed the idea, saying in a statement in response to Boyd's letter to the committee that "this is, of course, not how executive privilege works."

+"The White House waived these privileges long ago, and the Department seemed open to sharing these materials with us earlier today.
+The Department's legal arguments are without credibility, merit, or legal or factual basis," Nadler said.

-If the talks fail and the committee approves the contempt resolution against Barr, it would head to the full House for final approval.
+If the committee approves a contempt resolution against Barr, it would head to the full House for final approval.
 But that step is unlikely to lead to criminal charges.
 A House vote would send a criminal referral to the U.S. attorney for the District of Columbia, a Justice Department official who is likely to defend the attorney general.

 Democratic House leaders could also file a lawsuit against the Justice Department to obtain the Mueller report, an option that could take months or even years to resolve.
 Some committee members have suggested they also could fine Barr as he withholds the information.